 How do I know which association to join?
 In BC, minor lacrosse is boundary-based.
 You must register with the association in the municipality where you reside.
 In some cases, transfer requests to other associations can be requested, but are not guaranteed.

-What age groups are there?
-Divisions are based on the child's age as of January 1st of the playing year:
+Divisions are based on the child's age as of December 31st of the playing year:

 U7: Ages 5–6